-The other big advantage to servicing feminine hygiene bins inhouse is that you can afford to service them more often.
+The other big advantage to servicing feminine hygiene bins in-house is that you can afford to service them more often.
 There is an enormous number of sanitary bins in busy facilities that should be serviced more often than they are.
-Perhaps they should be serviced every week or every fortnight but to keeping costs down they are actually serviced monthly.
+Perhaps they should be serviced every week or every fortnight but to keeping costs down they are serviced monthly in a lot of contracts.
 This is great for saving a little bit of coin but think of it from your guest’s perspective.
 Apart from the potential for unpleasant odour issues which can be very uncomfortable, from a hygiene point of view, wouldn’t you want to know that the bin that you are sitting in close proximity to or even using has been serviced less than a month ago, or less than a fortnight ago?

 Here’s a simple procedure you can implement in your facility for the servicing of sanitary napkin bins...

 1. Ensure you are wearing gloves and PPE.
 Blood and bodily fluids may need to be cleaned up.
 Be careful of sharps.

 2. Open the bin door and pull out the liner bin.

 3. Remove the liner bag, sealing it and placing it in a lined rubbish bin container or trolley waste receptacle.
 Always use caution when removing any bin liner.
 They can contain sharp objects including needles.
 Don’t allow the bin liner to brush your skin or body.
 Don’t try to compress the bin liners in the bin even if you have gloves on.

 4. Wipe the bin with Sanitary Bin Wipes.
 Especially focus on the lid and other possible touch points.